 Over one million people descend to the city to don their cowboy attire and enjoy the festival atmosphere.
 If you want to learn more about the Calgary Stampede then why not visit our detailed guide on the subject.

-2. Ascend the Calgary Tower.
+2. Ascend the Calgary Tower

-This is undoubtedly one of the activities you should have at the top of your list of things to do in Calgary.
+Looking what to do in Calgary? is undoubtedly one of the activities you should have at the top of your list of things to do in Calgary.

 Situated more than 1,200 metres above sea level, the Calgary Tower is home to the highest 360° observation deck in the entire world.
 The Calgary Tower is conveniently located downtown, and has an awesome glass floor that enables you to see into the streets below.

-3. Say hello to the penguins at Calgary Zoo.
+3. Say hello to the penguins at Calgary Zoo

-Calgary Zoo is the perfect place to visit during the warmer months of the year, especially if you have younger children.
+is the perfect place to visit during the warmer months of the year, especially if you have younger children.

 The Penguin Plunge is a particular favourite.
 You’ll be able to get up close to the various penguin types in the zoo, and take part in programs dedicated to the penguins.